 |Hispanic or Latino||35,055|

-Health Professions appeals to people across the globe.
+Americans aren’t the only ones with an interest in Health Professions.
 About 1.2% of those with this major are international students.

 How Much Do Health Professions Majors Make?